 Creating Urgency

 One of my favorite quotes is, “Be quick but don’t hurry,” from John Wooden the famous UCLA basketball coach who won 10 national championships.
+I want our groups to have a sense of urgency to get things done, but without rushing.

 Creating Urgency